Agricultural Economics GSO Officers 2019-2020

 - Last but not least, think innovatively and propose new ideas.

-7. We also asked some of the officers what value they receive from participating in the GSO?
+7. We also asked some of the officers (current and former) the value that they receive from participating in the GSO.

-I am an Intramural Chair with the GSO.
-Basically what we do as IM Chairs is organize departmental teams for university intramural sports (examples are basketball and soccer).
+I was an Intramural Chair with the GSO in charge of organizing departmental teams for university intramural sports (examples are basketball and soccer).
 We make a list of all sports offered each semester and get people to sign up based on which sports they prefer, which gives all the students, old and new, some choice in what they’d like to participate in.
 What I get out of this role is life balance, not only through playing on these teams, but through organizing and bringing a team together, which I think is really important when going through grad school.
 In addition, being involved with these teams brings benefits such as athletic activity (without pressure), a fun social atmosphere, and a break from work and studying.
 It is a pleasure to facilitate this type of activity to my fellow students, and that is a large part of why I enjoy the role of Intramural Chair.

 In the GSO, you get an opportunity to work with and for your fellow graduate students and (in the meantime) gain some experience in the ‘service’ side of being in an academic department.
 Opportunities for committee work, event planning, and being an ambassador for the graduate students to faculty and visitors are all worthwhile reasons to get involved with the GSO.